David Korten, LEF December 2016 Report

 - The New Economy: A Living Earth System Model.
 Prepared for the Next System Project as one of a series of invited contributions from 24 leading new economy thinkers presenting a variety of approaches to a next system model.

-- A Living Earth Economy for an Ecological Civilization.
-This is invited expanded for print publication version of my presentation to Wuhan, China conference.
+- China and the Ecological Civilization.
+This is an invited expanded version for print publication of my presentation to the Wuhan, China conference.
 It outlines a new economy frame for an Ecological Civilization and why China may be positioned for a global leadership role in the larger human transition.
 I have prepared a slightly trimmed down version for a predominantly US audience, which was posted on our website and summarized in my November 16 YES! column.
 It is my current intention to make the Ecological Civilization and its emphasis on a civilizational shift for humanity the overall frame of LEF’s work going forward.